 Definitions.
 Unless otherwise defined herein, capitalized terms used in this Agreement shall have the meanings ascribed to them in the Credit Agreement.

 Consent to Assignment.
-The Obligor hereby (a) acknowledges that the Lenders are making the Loans and issuing the Letters of Credit under the Credit Agreement in reliance upon the execution and delivery by the Obligor of the Assigned Agreement and this Consent; (b) acknowledges and irrevocably consents to (i) the assignment by Enron North America Corp., as agent for the Purchaser of all right, title and interest in the Assigned Agreement to the Assignor, (ii) the assignment by the Assignor to the Agent for the benefit of the Secured Parties of the Assigned Rights as security for the performance of the Secured Obligations, and (iii) any subsequent assignments by the Agent or the Secured Parties, as the case may be, upon and after the exercise by the Agent or the Secured Parties, as the case may be, of the Agent’s or the Secured Parties’, as the case may be, rights and enforcement of its remedies under the applicable Credit Agreement, at law, in equity, or otherwise; (c) acknowledges the right of the Agent upon the occurrence and continuation of an Event of Default to make all demands, give all notices, take all actions and exercise all rights of the Assignor under the Assigned Agreement; and (d) acknowledges and agrees, notwithstanding anything to the contrary contained in the Assigned Agreement, that none of the following shall constitute, as between the Obligor and the Agent or any successor Agent, a default by the Assignor under the Assigned Agreement or shall result in a termination thereof: (i) the assignment of the Assigned Agreement to the Agent for the Benefit of the Secured Parties, (ii) foreclosure or other enforcement of the Assigned Agreement by the Agent or any other Secured Party, (iii) acquisition of the rights of the Assignor under the Assigned Agreement in foreclosure by the Agent, any successor Agent or any other Person as shall have assumed the Assignor’s duties and obligations under the Assigned Agreement in connection with the Agent’s or any successor Agent’s exercise of its rights and remedies, at law, in equity or otherwise (or acceptance of an absolute assignment of the Assigned Agreement in lieu of foreclosure), or (iv) the assignment of the Assigned Agreement by the Agent, any successor Agent or any other Person as shall have assumed the Assignor’s duties and obligations under the Assigned Agreement in connection with the Agent’s or any successor Agent’s exercise of its rights and remedies, at law, in equity or otherwise following a purchase in foreclosure or following an absolute assignment thereof in lieu of foreclosure.
+The Obligor hereby (a) acknowledges that the Lenders are making the Loans and issuing the Letters of Credit under the Credit Agreement in reliance upon the execution and delivery by the Obligor of the Assigned Agreement and this Consent; (b) acknowledges (i) its existing consent to the assignment by Enron North America Corp., as agent for the Purchaser of all right, title and interest in the Assigned Agreement to the Assignor, (ii) this consent to the assignment by the Assignor to the Agent for the benefit of the Secured Parties of the Assigned Rights as security for the performance of the Secured Obligations, and (iii) Agent’s and Secured Parties’ rights to propose any subsequent assignments to Obligoroccasioned by Agent’s or Secured Parties’ rights and enforcement of their respective remedies under the applicable Credit Agreement, at law, in equity, or otherwise, provided that such assignments must conform to the procedures set forth in the Assigned Agreements and must require assignees to assume the terms and conditions of the Assigned Agreements, including but not limited to the limitation of liability and the exclusion of all indirect, punitive, consequential and other special damages; (c) acknowledges the right of the Agent upon the occurrence and continuation of an Event of Default to make all demands, give all notices, take all actions and exercise all rights of the Assignor under the Assigned Agreement; and (d) acknowledges and agrees that none of the following shall constitute, as between the Obligor and the Agent or any successor Agent, a default by the Assignor under the Assigned Agreement or shall result in a termination thereof: (i) this assignment of the Assigned Agreement to the Agent for the Benefit of the Secured Parties, (ii) foreclosure or other enforcement of the Assigned Agreement by the Agent or any other Secured Party, provided that such foreclosure does not violate an express provision of the Assigned Agreement (iii) acquisition of the rights of the Assignor under the Assigned Agreement in foreclosure by the Agent, any successor Agent or any other Person as shall have assumed the Assignor’s duties and obligations under the Assigned Agreement in connection with the Agent’s or any successor Agent’s exercise of its rights and remedies, at law, in equity or otherwise (or acceptance of an absolute assignment of the Assigned Agreement in lieu of foreclosure), provided that said entity shall fulfill Assignor’s obligations and meet all related terms and conditions under the Assigned Agreements or (iv) the assignment of the Assigned Agreement by the Agent, any successor Agent or any other Person as shall have assumed the Assignor’s duties and obligations under the Assigned Agreement in connection with the Agent’s or any successor Agent’s exercise of its rights and remedies, at law, in equity or otherwise following a purchase in foreclosure or following an absolute assignment thereof in lieu of foreclosure, provided that such assignment meets the requirements set forth in the Assigned Agreements, is consented to by Obligor in accordance therewith and the assignee assumes the terms and conditions of the Assigned Agreements, including but not limited to the limitation of liability and the exclusion of all indirect, punitive, consequential and other special damages.